A Return to the Dark Past -- A Personal Exploration of Fatigue and Hopelessness -- How I Overcame Both

 “Birds of the same feathers flock together for their innate need for seed.” -- Seneca

-A better future... it's about finding a way to bridge the gap between humanity' inner worlds.
-It's about people finding their place a society that seems to have forgotten the meaning of acceptance.
+A better future, where the world is less grim, can stem from finding a way to bridge the gap between humanity' inner worlds.
+It is done by letting people finding their place a society that seems to have forgotten the meaning of accepting those who failed resonating with others.

-I support burning the depraved world to the ground, and building a better one upon the former's ashen foundations.
+As such, I support building a better world upon the former's ashen foundations.